Sranc3/H-MBA/README.md

 And we have explored to solve such problem in our next paper.

+## Data Preparation ##
+DRAMA explores multiple facets of joint risk localization and captioning in interactive driving scenarios.
+In particular, they benchmark various multi-task prediction architectures and provide a detailed analysis of joint risk localization and risk captioning.
+The data set is available at https://usa.honda-ri.com/drama.
+They provide many frame images of a video and optical flow features, we only use 5 frames for temporal modeling.

+BDD-X Dataset coule be available at https://github.com/JinkyuKimUCB/BDD-X-dataset for detailed information, and we cut the frames from the raw videos.

 ## Model and codes
 The model and codes will be available soon.